Austin-Healey Sebring Sprite

 The Austin-Healey Sebring Sprite is a small sports car that was produced by the Donald Healey Motor Company at its Cape Works in Warwick and at the Healey's Speed Equipment Division in Grosvenor Street, London W1.
-Subsequently Sebring Sprites were also produced by John Sprinzel Ltd from his well-known premises in Lancaster Mews, W2.
+Sebring Sprites were also produced by John Sprinzel Ltd. at their premises in Lancaster Mews, W2.

-A modified version of the production Austin-Healey Sprite, it was recognized by the governing body of motorsport, the Fédération Internationale de l'Automobile, as a separate model in its own right, featuring Girling disc brakes as well as specified engine and chassis improvements.
-After its homologation (motorsport) on 17 September 1960, FIA regulations permitted the use of 'special bodies' and a small number of Sebring Sprites were subsequently fitted with coupé bodywork in aluminium alloy and glassfibre, the most strikingly attractive examples being those devised by well-known race and rally driver John Sprinzel, who had won the 1959 RAC British Rally Championship.
-Sprinzel commissioned the coachbuilders Williams & Pritchard, renowned for their racing and prototype work, to produce the bodies.
-These are usually said to have numbered six, but in fact eight are now known to have been made.
-Further Sprites received similar alloy bodywork from Alec Goldie and Fred Faulkner of the firm Robert Peel Sheet Metal Works (more usually known as 'Peel Coachworks').
-The name 'Sebring Sprite' would become a generic term for any Sprite with disc brakes, and later for any Sprite with coupé or fastback bodywork.
+A modified version of the production Austin-Healey Sprite featuring Girling disc brakes as well as specified engine and chassis improvements, the Sebring Sprite was recognized by motorsport's governing body, the Fédération Internationale de l'Automobile (FIA), as a separate model in its own right.
+It was homologated on 17 September 1960.
+FIA regulations permitted the use of 'special bodies', so a small number of Sebring Sprites were subsequently fitted with coupé bodywork in aluminium alloy and glassfibre.
+The most attractive examples were those devised by race and rally driver John Sprinzel, who had won the 1959 RAC British Rally Championship.
+Sprinzel commissioned coachbuilders Williams & Pritchard to produce the bodies.
+Originally said to have numbered six, eight are now known to have been made.
+Later, other Sprites received similar alloy bodywork from Alec Goldie and Fred Faulkner of the firm Robert Peel Sheet Metal Works (commonly known as 'Peel Coachworks').
+The name 'Sebring Sprite' became a generic term for any Sprite with disc brakes, and later for any Sprite with coupé or fastback bodywork.